schneiderkamplab/synthesizers/README.md

 For evaluation, the standard backend is [SynthEval](https://github.com/schneiderkamplab/syntheval).

 ## Ideas for future development
+* separate pypi package for subprocessing
+* add source and meta to StateDict with initial data source and parameters to reproduce
+* revamp loading saving to a more useful format, e.g., pickle everything to one file instead of directories
+* implement overwrite parameter to State with Load(overwrite=...), three values:
+  - copy: add new state if a value would be overwritten
+  - overwrite: just overwrite the value
+  - raise: raise an error if a value would be overwritten
+* implement TabularSynthesisDPPipeline
 * use benchmark module from syntheval?
 * standardized list of supported metrics (supported by any backend)
 * standardized list of supported generation methods (supported by any backend)